CDC: High schoolers faced mental health threats in 2021 - NewsBreak

 It doesn’t matter if you’re a teacher, parent, friend at church or a neighbor.

-“One of my favorite things kids say and I use it all the time is ya know, is ‘I feel you,’ it doesn’t say ‘I understand where you are’, it doesn’t say ‘I can fix it,'” said Jackson.
+“One of my favorite things kids say and I use it all the time is ya know, is ‘I feel you,’ it doesn’t say ‘I understand where you are’, it doesn’t say ‘I can fix it,'” Jackson said.
 “It means that I’m here, I’m in this space, I am present with you.”

+For additional professional support, refer to any of the following local and regional resources:

+Common Ground Health , Trillium Health , Bivona Child Advocacy and 211 .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to RochesterFirst.